 A. Yes, they can.
 The good news is that this does not happen very often.
-If you are cooperating with the IRS, they will not try to sell your property.
-However, if you owe a lot of money to the IRS and do not cooperate, the IRS may flex their muscles and try to sell your property.
+If you are cooperating with the IRS, it will not try to sell your property.
+However, if you owe a lot of money to the IRS and do not cooperate, the IRS may flex its muscles and try to sell your property.

 Q. Is it really necessary to have help preparing my tax return?